geo-ant/blog/_posts/2024-06-10-my-travel-ide-setup.md

 get to work or that are otherwise worth mentioning here.

 Firstly, I did not get debugging working for Rust and C++.
-Unfortunately helix' debugging support so far isn't great anyways, but I could not even get the required debug adapter installed on my system (`lldb-vscode`).
+Unfortunately helix' debugging support so far isn't great anyway, but I could not even get the required debug adapter installed on my system (`lldb-vscode`).
 I'm grateful for hints.

 Another program that I dearly miss is `perf`.
 Termux does not have it packaged and it